apache/streampipes/archetypes/streampipes-archetype-extensions-jvm/README.md

 ### Variables

-* classNamePrefix: Will be used as a prefix to name your controller & parameter classes
+* classNamePrefix: Will be used as a prefix to prefix the examples processor and sink
 * packageName: Will be used as the package name